wolfdragon245/ap-nonograms/README.md

 ### 0.9.0g
 - Have a system in place to have solving more difficult puzzles be more rewarding, the exact method is still undecided
 ### 1.0.0g
-- This release will mostly be just a version increment, once this project is merged [Archipelago](https://github.com/ArchipelagoMW/Archipelago), it'll move to 1.0.0g
+- This release will mostly be just a version increment, once this project is merged into [Archipelago](https://github.com/ArchipelagoMW/Archipelago), it'll move to 1.0.0g